PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Viewing and Saving Results

-After the experiment is completed, a "Save Results" button should appear.
-Press the button to choose a folder to move results to.
+After an experiment is completed, a "Save Results" button should appear.
+Select this button to find a folder to save results at.

 <img src="Dashboard_Save_Results_Image.png" width="800">